 Institutional documents, after first publication, are to be reviewed periodically to ensure alignment with contract requirements, LBNL policies and implementing documents and practices.
-Such reviews should occur at a frequency of every three years, unless contractual or regulatory requirements or best practices specify a more frequent schedule.
+Such reviews should occur at a frequency determined by the risk-based approach (see Updating the RPM (document number 10.06.001.104)).
 The review of an institutional document is initiated by a responsible SME, the RMC representative, and/or the Senior Line Manager, and has the main purpose of determining whether the document needs to be revised.
 If revision is required, then the steps of Developing, Revising, and Approving Institutional Policy Documents or Developing, Revising, and Approving Non-policy Institutional Documents must be followed.
 A next review date is then included in the document's metadata set, and is adjusted each time the document is revised.